Occupational Therapy Services

 Referrals and Assessments

-The intake team receives and processes all intake requests by prospective services, families, and other professionals who ask for any service within the Agency.
-All intakes are meticulously assessed by the Intake professionals, who will identify which service/s the individual can benefit from dependent on the needs, interests and wishes of the individual.
+The Intake Team receives and processes all intake requests by prospective service users, families, and other professionals who ask for any service within the Agency.
+All intakes are meticulously assessed by the Intake professionals, who will identify which services the individual can benefit from dependent on the needs, interests, and wishes of the individual.

 Skip to content